Applicant Sourced Housing

 Alternatively, should you wish to move, you may source alternative accommodation appropriate to your assessed housing needs and the Council will lease it for you subject to coming to an agreement with the landlord

 If you avail of this scheme and are allocated a leased home, you will be considered to have been housed and your housing application will be closed.

 You will be obliged to pay rent calculated in accordance with the Council's differential rent scheme which may vary from time to time.
 The Council's differential rent is currently 10% of the total net household income and is payable to South Dublin County Council or its management agent.
 When signing the tenancy agreement applicants will be informed of the amount of rent payable and most suitable method of payment.

 The Council's Allocation Section will advise you of the appropriate accommodation following assessment of your housing needs.
 Size/type of property being deemed appropriate will have regard to family size and circumstances involved, for instance:

-3 Bed - Lone parent or couple with 3 or four children
+3 Bed - Lone parent or couple with 2 children of opposite gender or 3 or 4 children

 4 Bed - Lone parent or couple with 5 or more children